vitorvcn/freeCodeCamp_build_a_world_cup_database/README.md

 # freeCodeCamp_build_a_world_cup_database

-Building a World Cup database for the FreeCodeCamp  project.
+Creating a World Cup Database using PostgreSQL for the Free Code Camp projects certification of Relational Database, project number 2 of 5.